tradewind/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 ## Loading required packages
-We are going to need the following libraries:
+We need the following libraries:

 - dplyr: for transforming data
 - lattice: for plotting